JonathanWilbur/mueller-report/volume1.md

   the later DCCC and DNC intrusions were not crimes of opportunity but rather the result of targeting.
 116
-- GRU officers also sent hundreds of spearphishing emails to the work and personal email accounts of Clinton campaign employees and volunteers. between March 10, 2016 and March 15, 2016, Unit 26165 appears to have sent approximately 90 spearphishing emails to email accounts at Hillaryclinton.com. starting on March 15, 2016, the GRU began targeting Google email accounts used by Clinton campaign employees, along with a smaller number of dnc.org email accounts.
+- GRU officers also sent hundreds of spearphishing emails to the work and personal email accounts of Clinton campaign employees and volunteers.
+Between March 10, 2016 and March 15, 2016, Unit 26165 appears to have sent approximately 90 spearphishing emails to email accounts at Hillaryclinton.com.
+Starting on March 15, 2016, the GRU began targeting Google email accounts used by Clinton campaign employees, along with a smaller number of dnc.org email accounts.
 117